raoconnor/raoconnor.github.io/_posts/2023-02-01-tech-book-must-read.md

 # Tech books must reads

-***There are few things that match listening to the narrative of smart people Here is a list of books that made a huge difference to how I think***
+***There are few things that match listening to the narrative of smart people.
+Here is a list of books that made a huge difference to how I think***

 ![must reads](https://raoconnor.github.io/docs/assets/images/books.png)